SelecTV (American TV channel): Programming

-Unlike rival service ONTV, SelecTV specialized in airing movies and did not air sports events.
-(However, some local SelecTV partners aired sports; WHT, for instance, aired SportsChannel New York sporting events as opt-outs.)
+Unlike rival service ONTV, SelecTV specialized in airing movies.
+It also showcased World Championship Boxing matches.
+These included the Welterweight championship fight between Roberto Duran and Sugar Ray Leonard in June 1980.
+Their rematch in November of 1980 was also shown.
+Other fights were the WBC Heavyweight Championship between Larry Holmes and Muhammad Ali in October, 1980.
+And the Undisputed Welterweight Championship fight between Sugar Ray Leonard and Thomas Hearns in September 1981.
+Also, the huge mega-fight for the WBC Heavyweight Championship between Larry Holmes and Gerry Cooney was on Select TV in June 1982.
+The last boxing match showed was Thomas Hearns vs.Roberto Duran for the WBC Super Welterweight Championship in June 1984.
+Subscribers would have to call SelecTV to get a code to order the fight.
+This code would have to be punched into the SelecTV box to see the fights, which were generally only $12.50 each.
+SelecTV was one of the first forms of early home pay-per-view subscription programing.

 Foreign films were often shown in dubbed and subtitled versions, which were indicated in the channel's monthly programming guide.
 In the early 1980s, Los Angeles affiliate KWHY simulcast some programs from Z Channel.
 During Oscar season in the Los Angeles market, regular programming would often be preempted for special "Academy Consideration" screenings of films in contention for Oscar nominations.
 As early as 1981, SelecTV aired more suggestive R-rated movies and softcore versions of pornographic films on its "Adult Theater" programming block.
 To enable parental control, the scrambling scheme was slightly different from their regular fare and a key switch on the descrambler unit could lock out decoding of the adult programming.